 (This page was last updated on September 20, 2017.)

 The UBC online application system for RES September 2018 admissions is now open.

 Note: We do not have January admissions.

 The 2018 RES application procedure, admission requirements and required documents are detailed below.

 IMPORTANT INFORMATION FOR INTERNATIONAL PHD APPLICANTS: International PhD applicants are now eligible for the new UBC International Doctoral Fellowship.
-Applicants who would like to be considered for this award must submit their complete UBC online application for admission by December 31, 2017.
+Applicants who would like to be considered for this award must submit their complete UBC online application for admission (including references) by December 31, 2017.
 More information on how to apply for the International Doctoral Fellowship can be found here.

 - RES does not pre-review applications or application materials.
 We will only review your documents once a full application package is submitted via the online application system.